Supplementary data: Manitoba

 Topic: Increasing genetic testing

-Title of image: Percentage of breast/ovarian and colon cancer patients who received genetic testing in 2019
+Title of image: Percentage of breast/ovarian cancer patients who were eligible and received hereditary cancer screening (10- or 12-gene panel), by age group

 Data source: Provincial cancer agencies and programs